3D Molecular Descriptors: Shape, Surface, and Pharmacophore Features

 Step 3: Boltzmann-Weighted Descriptor Calculation

-All 74 descriptors are computed on the molecule with explicit hydrogens preserved throughout.
-This is important -- MMFF94s energy calculations, Mordred CPSA partial charges, and mass-weighted shape descriptors all require explicit Hs for correct results.
+All 74 descriptors are computed on the molecule with explicit hydrogens preserved throughout — MMFF94s energy calculations, Mordred CPSA partial charges, and RDKit's mass-weighted shape descriptors (PMI, radius of gyration) all require explicit Hs for correct results.

 For each conformer within the 5 kcal/mol energy window, shape, surface, and pharmacophore descriptors are computed independently and then combined via Boltzmann-weighted averaging.
 Conformer ensemble statistics (energy range, flexibility index) are computed over the full generated ensemble, not just the window.